-LEAD 575 RESEARCH DESIGN 3
+LEAD 575 RESEARCH DESIGN

-This module is designed, first of all, to equip you to become an informed user of research in the process of strategic planning and evaluation.
+This module is designed to equip the student to become an informed user of research in the process of strategic planning and evaluation.
 This is accomplished through the experience of actual participation in all stages of research design.
-In the process you will be exposed to research applications in a variety of contexts and develop practical, working knowledge of research terms and concepts.
-You also will be equipped to undertake relatively uncomplicated research studies in your practical context.
+In the process the student will be exposed to research applications in a variety of contexts and develop practical, working knowledge of research terms and conceptsand equipped to undertake relatively uncomplicated research studies in a practical context.